adsp-polito/2024-P7-HSI/README.md

+This repository is for educational purposes only.
+Any use of this code, dataset, or methodology for research, commercial, or academic purposes is strictly prohibited without prior written consent from the authors.

 # Hybrid Random Forest and CNN Framework for Hyperspectral Oil-Water Classification

 This repository contains the implementation, datasets (hosted on Hugging Face), and results for the paper **"A Hybrid Random Forest and CNN Framework for Tile-Wise Oil-Water Classification in Hyperspectral Images"**, authored by Mehdi Nickzamir and S. Mohammad Sheikh Ahmadi.

 ## Overview